 What Is a Degree in Agronomy?

 Agronomy is the study of crops and soils.
 Academic degrees in agronomy vary greatly and include studies as diverse as molecular biology and international agricultural economics.
 If you have a specific interest, you'll find that many programs will allow you to choose a specialization or a specialized curriculum track; continue reading for more information.
-Schools offering Environmental Policy & Management degrees can also be found in these popular choices.
+Schools offering Environmental Science degrees can also be found in these popular choices.

 If you're interested in pursuing an agronomy degree, you'll find many options, both at the undergraduate and graduate levels.
 Agronomy may be available as a concentration within a broader program in plant and soil science.
 These programs provide you with training in plant science, entomology and agribusiness.